Verified by Psychology Today

 When the goal is to stand out amid the dating throng, it’s human to feel tempted to lie a little to reduce our chances of being rejected.

-Holly Parker, Ph.D. is a lecturer at Harvard University and a practicing psychologist and Associate Director of Training at the Edith Nourse Rogers Memorial Veterans Hospital.
+Holly Parker, Ph.D. is a lecturer at Harvard University and a psychologist in private practice.